maarten-pennings/P2000-cartridge/README.md

 ### Own cartridge: Contents

-The proposal is that the first ROM is a sort of table of contents.
+The proposal is that the first ROM is a table of contents.
 I made the [Contents](roms/myroms) ROM myself.
 It is written in assembler, but rather simple: just an LDIR to copy a screen image to the frame buffer.
+Press any key to get some references (URLs).

 ![Screenshot Collection](images/collection.png)